mityax/rustimport/README.md

 ```python
 rustimport.settings.force_rebuild = True
 ```
+Or set the environment variable `RUSTIMPORT_FORCE_REBUILD` to `true`

-And if this is a common occurence, I would love to hear your use case and why the normal dependency tracking is insufficient!
+And if this is a common occurrence, I would love to hear your use case and why the normal dependency tracking is insufficient!

 ### How can I make compilation faster?